 Investors may “become pawns, or even financial hostages, in the fight between China and the US,” wrote analyst Fraser Howie in an Enodo Economics research note.

 That day may come sooner rather than later.
 The plunge in prices of some Chinese stocks could prompt automatic delisting from US exchanges.
 Both Nasdaq and the NYSE begin delisting procedures once a firm’s shares fall below $1 for more than 30 business days.
 Companies that breach this limit are given a compliance period of six months to come back in line with exchange rules, so the firms would have some time to tackle the problem.

 Oddly, US investors seem to be ignoring the risk.
-During the multi-step process that sees bills become law, the S&P China 50 Index rose steadily, from about 4,330 at the end of November 2020 just before the House of Representatives passed the HFCAA to over 4,660 at the end of December – after President Biden signed it into law.
-The index rose even further to over 5,300 by February but has since settled in the 4,200 range, the same level as before the delisting law.
+During the multi-step process that sees bills become law, the S&P China 50 Index rose steadily, from about 4,330 at the end of November 2020, just before the House of Representatives passed the HFCAA, to more than 4,660 at the end of December – after President Biden signed it into law.
+The index rose even further, to more than 5,300 by February, but has since settled in the 4,200 range, the same level as before the delisting law.

 Still, Chinese online education firms have been hit particularly hard by Beijing’s regulatory crackdown on private tutoring firms.
 Gaotu Techdu Inc’s shares plunged from more than $149 to as low as nearly $2 while TAL Education Group dropped from almost $91 per share to close to $4.

 ”Investors who own Chinese shares are exposing themselves to serious risk,” says Kapyrin.
 “Unless you are the kind of investor who can follow this quickly and respond immediately as news breaks, you could end up being one of those bag holders.”